trinodb/trino/docs/src/main/sphinx/connector/hudi.md

 - Hudi version 0.12.3 or higher.
 - Network access from the Trino coordinator and workers to the Hudi storage.
-- Access to a Hive metastore service (HMS).
+- Access to a Hive metastore service (HMS) or AWS Glue.
-- Network access from the Trino coordinator to the HMS.
+- Network access from the Trino coordinator to the HMS or AWS Glue.
 - Data files stored in the [Parquet file format](parquet-format-configuration) on a [supported file system](hudi-file-system-configuration).